ele-ben/functions-experiments/ReadMe.md

 balanceTransitionsMinus1 or of balanceTransitionsMinus2 function; maxCounter that has same meaning of maxCounter in balanceTransitionsMinus1
 It returns a 2-columns np.array as described.
-Performance: with trials = 96 and len(stimElmns) = 8, it does not fail in 1000 tests in each of which only one round was sufficient to get a correct output.
+*Performance*: with trials = 96 and len(stimElmns) = 8, it does not fail in 1000 tests in each of which only one round was sufficient to get a correct output.
 It needs 7 seconds for 1k tests.
 Trials input must be greater or equal 10 and can go up to 10k;
 len(stimElemns) = 3 is the minimum allowed.
-With this value, the algorithm needs 3-4 rounds less than 1%, but never more than 4 in thousands of simulations. maxCounter = 10 should be a safe choice The rationale is to randomize the elements sequence and then to adjust it to fix eventual repetitions in subsequent rows.
+With this value, the algorithm needs 3-4 rounds less than 1%, but never more than 4 in thousands of simulations. maxCounter = 10 should be a safe choice.
+*Description:*
+The rationale is to randomize the elements sequence and then to adjust it to fix eventual repetitions in subsequent rows.
 Two vectors of elements of the correct length are created repeating the stimElmns input timesXtrial times, that is = trials/len(stimElmns)/2.
 These two vectors are permuted to shuffle elements order,